yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 60 minutes

-In this exercise, you use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate the WWI `TailspinToys` database from the on-premises SQL 2008 R2 database to SQL MI.
+In this exercise, you use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate WWI's `TailspinToys` database from their on-premises SQL Server 2008 R2 database into SQL MI.
 WWI mentioned the importance of their gamer information web application in driving revenue, so for this migration, the online migration option is used to reduce downtime.
-The [Business Critical service tier](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-service-tiers) is targeted to meet the customer's high-availability requirements.
+The [Business Critical service tier](https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#managed-instance-service-tiers) is targeted to meet the customer's high-availability requirements.

 > The Business Critical service tier is designed for business applications with the highest performance and high-availability (HA) requirements.
-To learn more, read the [Managed Instance service tiers documentation](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-service-tiers).
+To learn more, read the [Managed Instance service tiers documentation](https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#service-tiers).

 ### Task 1: Create an SMB network share on the SqlServer2008 VM